-This easy, flavourful Instant Pot Shepherd’s Pie recipe can curb your comfort food cravings in less than 45 minutes without causing tummy troubles!
-Low FODMAP, Paleo and Whole30 compliant.
+This easy, flavorful low FODMAP Shepherd's Pie recipe made in the Instant Pot can curb your comfort food cravings in less than 45 minutes without causing tummy troubles!
+Low FODMAP, Paleo and Whole30 compliant, lactose-free, and gluten-free.

 - 1 cup water